Athena-OS/athena/README.md

 4. On `Kernel` select `Linux kernel - installed by default`
 5. On `Drivers` and `Drivers Nv` leaves blank
 6. On `Virtual Machine` set `VMware Virtual Machine`
-7. On `Login` set `Login Manager: Gdm`
+7. On `Login` set `Display Manager: Gdm`
+8. On `Theme` set what you prefer
-8. On `Location` and `Keyboard` set what you wish
+9. On `Location` and `Keyboard` set what you wish
-9. On `Partitions` set `Erase disk` and feel free to set up the Swap or not, and use btrfs
+10. On `Partitions` set `Erase disk` and feel free to set up the Swap or not, and use btrfs
-10. On `Users` set the user details you wish
+11. On `Users` set the user details you wish
-11. Confirm the choices summary
+12. Confirm the choices summary
-12. Wait for the end of installation
+13. Wait for the end of installation
-13. Enjoy Athena OS!
+14. Enjoy Athena OS!

 Note: Athena Welcome App is based on ArcoLinux project.
 Currently, the links are still referred to ArcoLinux.